 - 1. Medium- to long-term copper price assumption - 2.
-Medium- to long-term crude oil price assumption - 3.
-Accounting treatment of initial recognition and fair value measurements of investment in Sakhalin 2 project - 1.
+Medium- to long-term crude oil price assumption - 1.
 Medium- to long-term copper price assumption

-As one of its main businesses in the Mineral Resources segment, the Group holds investments in entities that are engaged in copper business in Chile and Peru.
-As for the Group's investments in copper business, financial assets measured at fair value through other comprehensive income ("FVTOCI") were JPY 377,790 million and investments accounted for using the equity method were JPY 388,462 million in the consolidated statement of financial position as of March 31, 2023.
+As one of its main businesses in the Mineral Resources segment, the Group holds investments in entities that are engaged in the copper business in Chile and Peru.
+Of the Group's investments in the copper business, financial assets measured at fair value through other comprehensive income ("FVTOCI") were JPY 292,020 million and investments accounted for using the equity method were JPY 406,130 million in the consolidated statement of financial position as of March 31, 2024.
 These investments have a significant impact on the financial position and performance of the Group.